bytescout/pdf-co-api-samples/PDF Optimization API/JavaScript/Optimize PDF From File (Node.js) - Async API/README.md

-## How to optimize PDF from file (node for PDF optimization API in JavaScript and PDF.co Web API

-### See how to optimize PDF from file (node to have PDF optimization API in JavaScript

-These source code samples are listed and grouped by their programming language and functions they use.
-PDF.co Web API helps with PDF optimization API in JavaScript.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf.
+## How to optimize PDF from file (node for PDF optimization API in JavaScript and PDF.co Web API PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-The SDK samples like this one below explain how to quickly make your application do PDF optimization API in JavaScript with the help of PDF.co Web API.
-Open your JavaScript project and simply copy & paste the code and then run your app!
-Use of PDF.co Web API in JavaScript is also explained in the documentation included along with the product.

-Our website provides free trial version of PDF.co Web API that includes source code samples to help with your JavaScript project.

 ## REQUEST FREE TECH SUPPORT